The Beginner’s Guide to Tempo Run Training

 A solid race time depends on age, fitness level, and race day conditions.

-In the U.S., the average male finishes a half marathon in around 2:05:15, while the average female finishes in about 2:23:45.
+On average, men in the U.S. finish in about 2:05:15, while women finish around 2:23:45.
 That’s a 9:30 per mile pace for men and an 11-minute mile pace for women.

 But here’s my advice: don’t get too hung up on time.